 The story about the model for controlling sport-related violence around the globe was really provocative and compelling.
 To make the long story short, the major outcome is that violence generates violence.
 Some research shows that 95% of English hooligans arrested for football violence, had no prior history of disorderly conduct.
 They took part in riots because once they got surrounded by the armed police which wanted to “escort” them home.
 If you send a signal that you are ready to fight you will get your chance.

 Last but not least, I would like to cite one of the last conclusions of the book:

 (As a manager) you need to provide support, fuel, and tools and to serve as a protective presence that empowers the team doing the work.
 Some ways to do that:

 – keenly attend to team composition and dynamics

 – define, reinforce, and relentlessly protect the team’s creative autonomy

 – make it safe to fall and to give feedback

-– celebrate hugely when the group takes initiative
+– celebrate hugely when the group takes the initiative